monguri/UE4ProceduralSkeletalMeshDemo/README.md

 # UE4ProceduralSkeletalMeshDemo

 This demo shows how to generate skeletal mesh asset from program.
+Execute Content/EUW_NewSkeletalMesh.

+And this demo shows how to simulate slime.
+Play Content\ThirdPersonCPP\Maps\ThirdPersonExampleMap

-It has been tested on UE4.25.4 and 4.26.0, and only on Windows.
+This has been tested on UE4.25.4 and 4.26.0, and only on Windows.

 The material M_Slime is based on the material in https://github.com/DarknessFX/UE4Metaballs.
 The liscence of the material is following that repogitry.